DimasAgung98/BINAR-CHALLENGE-CHAPT-5/README.md

 4. '/register' => register page
 5. '/users' => data user page

+POST method on Postman :
+1. /register => to add new user on postman

 PROJECT STRUCTURE :
-1. controllers - directory of controllers
+1. controllers - directory of controllers.
-2. db - directory of username and password
+2. db - directory of username and password.
-3. public/static - directory of css, javascript, image, and other files
+3. public/static - directory of css, javascript, image, and other files.
+4. utils - directory of middleware file.
-4. views - directory of ejs file
+5. views - directory of ejs file.

+FITURE
+1. Add a login page using html and css.
+2. Add a sign up page using html and css.
+3. After sign up/register the input rewrite on users.json file (this fiture using (file system) fs module.
+4. Can add new user using postman and add new user at users.json file